DaveBitter/portfolio/content/articles/articles.md

       ![Interaction design (ID), visual design (VD) and front-end development (FED) working together in different stages of producing components](/img/articles/design-front-end-development-fluid.png)*Interaction design (ID), visual design (VD) and front-end development (FED) working together in different stages of producing components*

-      Front-end development at Mirabeau, a Cognizant Digital Business, is in the same unit as visual design and interaction design.
+      Front-end development at my company Mirabeau, a Cognizant Digital Business, is in the same unit as visual design and interaction design.
 This structure has been set up for tight collaboration between these disciplines.
 In projects as a front-end developer, I've identified six major stages where design and front-end development can take advantage of each other's view, experience and skillset.

       ### 1. Concepting